Artist Statement

 Katabasis is the epic convention in mythology for the hero’s journey to the underworld.
 It is also defined as retreat inward from the coast, or in modern psychology an unofficial term used to describe the depression specifically noted in young men.

 Works produced under this context explore that underworld, or inner space.
 These spaces include those physically inside the body and that of the mind.
 Ideas are rendered via somatic symbolism which I define as referencing the human body, such as used in mythology and religious storytelling, allowing for complex expressions to be more readily accessible.
 The presence of light calls upon our sense of space, as well as our attention.
-In that light, there is a vitality, and with the use of plasma illumination, that light has a liveliness with its animated glow that responds to the viewer’s proximity and touch.
-Glass, as the primary medium and container of this light with its transparency, its refractivity, and seeming contradictory properties of unassuming strength, and undeniable fragility shows potential to tell some very human stories in very strange and yet relatable ways.
+In that light, there is vitality, and with the use of plasma illumination, that light has a liveliness with its animated glow that responds to the viewer’s proximity and touch.
+Glass, as the primary medium and container of this light with its transparency, refractivity, seeming contradictory properties of unassuming strength, and undeniable fragility shows the potential to tell some very human stories in very strange yet relatable ways.

 Inspire

 Inspire is a series of blown glass lungs, which began as an exercise in drawing on glass using engraving and carving techniques.
-In creating the lungs, an effortless fluidity and breath are required to give it shape and form.
+In creating the lungs, effortless fluidity and breath are required to give it shape and form.
 To balance these efforts, like its namesake, I let the process be my inspiration.
-Each drawing starts with a series lines that wrap around the piece.
+Each drawing starts with a series of lines that wrap around the piece.
 These lines are then used as guides to create an evolving pattern when viewed from multiple perspectives.
 While Design is the focus of the work, the labor reveals something beautiful when we can peel away the outer layers and see what lies beneath.